The Failings of Annie Besant’s Pro-Israel and Jewish Nationalist Advocacy

 “(…) the Guardians of humanity (…) From time to time, one of them comes forth into the world of men, as a great religious teacher, to carry on the task of spreading a new form of the Eternal Verities, a form suitable to a new race or civilization.
 Their ranks include all the greatest Prophets of the Faiths of the world, and while a religion lives one of these Great Ones is ever at its head, watching over it as His special charge.”
 (Annie Besant, The Masters, pg..
 79, Krotona edition)

-Theosophists before her did not hold to such a view of the religions as progressive forms of revelation from God, nor did they hold that the so-called founders of Religions are Messengers all apart of a single secret Brotherhood.
+Theosophists before her did not hold to such a view of the religions as progressive forms of revelation from God, nor did they hold that the so-called founders of Religions are Messengers all part of a single secret Brotherhood.
 The religions are imperfect, and are the result of human error, according to Blavatsky.

 After Blavatsky’s death, leadership was won over by the newly brought-over Annie Besant against the favored but snubbed William Q. Judge (co-founder of the Theosophical Society), accused of forging letters.
-The situation was a clear subversion of the Theosophical Society, “under deluding influences,” a letter warned to Mrs. Annie Besant (see Part of the Last Letter to Annie Besant).
+The situation was a clear subversion of the Theosophical Society, “under deluding influences,” a letter warned to Mrs. Annie Besant (Part of the Last Letter to Annie Besant).

 “Step forward, then brothers, and take your rightful place among the Nations.
 Israel has a future and a work to accomplish therein.” (see The Jewish Theosophist, 1927)